jamii/jamii.github.com/resume.md

 * Built a LaTeX aware search engine to power latexsearch.com.
 Covers the entire Springer library - more than 8m LaTeX equations.
 Searches by tree-edit distance on compressed syntax trees, using suffix arrays as a first-pass filter.

-## Student at Recurse Center

-#### Oct 2012 – Dec 2012
+Highlighted personal projects:

-* Built strucjure: a clojure DSL for pattern matching and parsing using PEGs.
+* Built a clojure DSL for pattern matching and parsing using PEGs.

-* Built concerto: a multi-user clojure REPL aimed at collaborative live-coding.
+* Built a multi-user clojure REPL for collaborative live-coding.

 * Extended the core.logic CLP solver with fair conjunction and a parallel solver.

-* Began droplet: a clojure DSL for specifying distributed systems, based on the Bloom language.

-## Intern at Jane Street Capital

-#### Jun 2012 – Aug 2012

-* Developed classification algorithms for a large financial dataset.

-* Developed a denotational semantics and accompanying tests for a distributed message queue.

-* Built trading bots for competitions on a mock exchange.

 ## MSc Computer Science at Oxford University